GPS-VIO Fusion with Online Rotational Calibration: Results

 \subsection{KAIST dataset}

 The KAIST datasets are collected in highly complex urban environments.
 It is very challenging to achieve high-precision localization in these environments using consumer grade sensors.
 Because many moving objects exist in the streets and dense high-rise buildings corrupt GPS signals.
-GPS position covariance of Urban39 dataset is shown in Fig. \ref{KAIST gps_cov}.
-GPS is low quality and Non-Gaussian in practice.
-GPS has larger uncertainty in $z$ direction compared to $x$ and $y$ direction.
 Image, IMU and GPS of KAIST datasets are received at 10Hz, 100Hz and 5Hz respectively.

 We refer to the initialization algorithm of \cite{lee2020intermittent} to obtain the initial $\psi $ and ${}^E{p_V}$.
 The initialization distance is set as 20m. ${}^E{p_V}$ is fixed after initialization and only $\psi $ is estimated online.
 As the groundtruth orientation in the GPS reference frame is unavailable (see Section 4.3 in \cite{jeong2019complex}), $\left( {\psi - {\psi _0}} \right)$ is plotted in Fig. \ref{Yaw convergence and time offset} to show the convergence trend over time. ${\psi _0}$ is the initial value of $\psi $.
 The deviation from the initial value is less than ${2.5^ \circ }$ for each sequence.